rihanna’s marion crane might survive slightly longer in the bates motel | read | i-D

-He noted this new direction will build on the experience of female characters more.
-"In Psycho, you just see the outside of that more.
+He noted their take will build on the experience of female characters more, "In Psycho, you just see the outside of that more.
 It was trying to do a story about a contemporary woman with some edge, with some expectations, who isn't perfect, who isn't always perfectly sweet, who is in that situation, but we're rooting for her to get what she wants."
 Sounds very Rihanna to us.

 Text Wendy Syfret